felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 My Lemonade also offers a web back office to update the menu of your restaurant, set promotional periods, edit your settings, and use features like room management, service activation, and presence validation to limit the risk of no-shows and abusive orders.

-A Kitchen Display Screen is available to restaurants without EPOS integration to receive orders and update product availabilities.
+A Kitchen Display System is available to restaurants without EPOS integration to receive orders and update product availabilities.

 ## Integration Features